Here for a Good Time: Content

 Strait co-wrote seven of the album's eleven tracks with his son, Bubba Strait, and songwriter Dean Dillon.
-"Here for a Good Time," the lead off single, debuted at number 29 on the Billboard Hot Country Songs charts, making the second-highest debut of his career.
+"Here for a Good Time," the lead single, debuted at number 29 on the Billboard Hot Country Songs chart, making the second-highest debut of his career.

 Here for a Good Time was recorded at Shrimpboat Sound Studio in Key West, Florida, the same studio where Strait recorded his last three albums.

 "Lone Star Blues" was originally recorded by Delbert McClinton on his 2002 album, Room to Breathe.
 "A Showman's Life" was originally recorded by the songwriter, Jesse Winchester, on his 1978 album, A Touch on the Rainy Side and by Gary Allan on his 2003 album, See If I Care.